ahmedskandar/personal-portfolio/README.md

-# This Project is alive at https://portfolio-ahmed-lukman.vercel.app/ but still undergoing development
+# This Project is live at https://portfolio-ahmed-lukman.vercel.app/ but still undergoing development

 # Getting Started with Create React App